daijro/browserforge/README.md

 ## Installation

 ```
-pip install browserforge
+pip install browserforge[all]
 python -m browserforge update
 ```

-**Note:** The `browserforge update` command is needed to download model definitions.
+The `[all]` extra will include optional libraries like orjson.

+Use `python -m browserforge update` to fetch necessary model files.
 If the command is not run, files will be downloaded on the first import.

 <hr width=50>